 Divers must be at least PADI Open Water certified and be a minimum of 10 years of age.

-The academics and pool session may be scheduled and completed now but we are not conducting open water dives at this time.
-The cost is $329 and includes the eLearning and all equipment use for the Class/Pool session.
+The academics and pool session are scheduled and completed on private one-on-one basis.
+The cost is $550 and includes the eLearning and all equipment use for the Class/Pool session.
 The two open water dives may be scheduled on our local boat schedule.
 The cost $225 for the boat with tanks, weights and instructor.
 Rentals are additional.